myarichuk/Json.Masker/README.md

 Json.Masker is a simple library mask sensitive values when serializing them to JSON.
 Mark a property with `[Sensitive]`, flip the ambient masking context on, and the library does the rest—no custom DTOs, no brittle string hacks.

+> **Work in progress:** A new `Json.Masker.Cli` tool is under active development.
+The current placeholder build is not suitable for production use yet, but the long-term goal is to ship a self-contained CLI that teams can run in CI/CD pipelines to redact sensitive log output and other JSON artifacts.

 The repository contains the core abstractions plus concrete integrations for both Newtonsoft.Json and `System.Text.Json` so you can keep your favorite serializer and still get automatic masking.

 ## Packages